ThangPtit193/BTL_Chatbot/README.md

 **1. Installation**

-The following command will install the latest version of Haystack from the main branch.
+The following command will install the latest version of Venus from the main branch.

 ```shell
 git clone https://gitlab.ftech.ai/nlp/va/knowledge-retrieval